Colin Jost Just Gave Pete Davidson Some Crucial Marital Advice

 Grande wasn't the only celebrity girlfriend that Jost was forced to briefly answer questions about.
 Che also asked Jost about his own gal pal, Johansson, whom Jost has reportedly been dating since May of 2017.

-"Do you have a favourite Avenger?," Che asked, likely referring to the fact that Johansson portrays Black Widow, a.k.a.
+"Do you have a favorite Avenger?," Che asked, likely referring to the fact that Johansson portrays Black Widow, a.k.a.
 Natalia Romanova, in the popular Marvel franchise.

 Jost skirted around the subject, claiming: "I don't watch independent movies."